 While fully capable of using speech and most forms of magic, Felids are at a serious disadvantage due to their inability to use armour or weapons.

 Their agility and stealth are legendary, as is their ability to get to hard to reach places.
-They move faster than most races, but don't run as fast as Centaurs or Spriggans.
+They move faster than most species, but don't run as fast as Spriggans.
 Felids advance in levels very slowly.
 They are skilled with many forms of magic, though less so with raw elemental magic.

 Felids gain extra lives as they increase in levels.
 Upon death, they will be resurrected in a safe place, losing an experience level in the process.

-- Felids cannot wear any form of armour (though they may still wear jewellery).
+- Felids cannot wear any form of armour.

-- Felids lack opposable thumbs and are incapable of any form of advanced item manipulation.
-They cannot wield weapons, throw items, or evoke magical staves.
+- Felids lack opposable thumbs and cannot wield weapons, throw items, or evoke magical staves.
 They may still evoke wands and evocable items (such as a phial of floods).

 - Fangs 3: Felids have an auxiliary bite attack in melee.